danmgs/-AWS.Pipeline.CloudFormation/README.md

 <br/>

-As a solution, EC2s need to **share** anti-forgery tokens.
+As a solution, anti-forgery tokens must be shared by the EC2 servers side.<br/>
 There are different [ways](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/implementation/key-storage-providers?view=aspnetcore-2.1&tabs=visual-studio#azure-and-redis) to store tokens.

 We use Redis (AWS Elastic Cache Service) for this shared storage.